Academic Challenge Bowl

 DECA is a prestigious, international academic club for students interested in developing their leadership abilities within the field of business.
 The students meet weekly to prepare for their regional competition, plan community service activities, listen to speakers, and raise funds for their trips.
 Each student selects an event she is interested in (ranging from job interview to a 30-page new business idea) and initially competes against students from 15 other area high schools.
 Both the Regional and NYS competition are in Rochester and the International competition is located in a different state very year.
 See Mr. Hagens, www.newyorkdeca.com or www. deca.org for more information.

 The Mercy Drama Club welcomes students in grades 6-12 to participate in all aspects of theatre!
-Monthly meetings and events allow members to stay connected and become involved in activities such as acting workshops, attending area high schools' plays and musical performances, service and set build opportunities, and the annual Children's Theatre performance directed by Mercy upperclasswomen.
-Students will also have opportunities to form connections with Geva Theatre and local colleges.
+Meetings and events allow members to stay connected and become involved in activities such as acting workshops, set build opportunities, and the annual Children's Theatre performance in which middle school students are the performers and the upperclasswomen are the director, producer and choreographer.
 Any student who is interested in acting, directing, or stage crew is encouraged to join the Drama Club.

 Dress A Girl Club